ten-protocol/go-ten/design/bridge/bridge_design.md

 ### Goals

 - Provide a generic, permissionless messaging API between L1 and L2
-- Build the bridge as an ordinary application on top of that API (no special privileges)
+- Build a reference bridge as an ordinary application on top of that API (no special privileges)
 - Support both push and pull semantics for message delivery
 - Ensure security through Merkle proofs, challenge periods, and replay protection